jackhenry/jackhenry.github.io/src/content/posts/Monotone Increasing Digits.md

 To extrapolate the time complexity of the entire algorithm, we multiple `Θ(N)` and `Θ(i)`.
 This results in `Θ(Ni)` or roughly `Θ(N²)` since the upper bound of `i` increases as `N` increases.

-Ultimately, this approach to the problem is not what an interviewer wants to see.
+Ultimately, this approach to the problem is probably not what an interviewer wants to see.
+Brute force is rarely elegant.

 *Note: I deliberately use Big-Θ notation instead of Big-O here.
 This is because both of the loop's time complexities are bounded by N. I feel this is an important distinction when analyzing time complexities of algorithms.*